addyosmani/backbone-fundamentals/chapters/03-internals.md

 ## Routers

-In Backbone, routers are used to help manage application state and for connecting URLs to application events.
+In Backbone, routers help manage application state and connect URLs to application events.
 This is achieved using hash-tags with URL fragments, or using the browser's pushState and History API.
 Some examples of routes may be seen below:

 ```javascript
 http://example.com/#about
 http://example.com/#search/seasonal-horns/page2
 ```

-Note: An application will usually have at least one route mapping a URL route to a function that determines what happens when a  user reaches that particular route.
+An application will usually have at least one route mapping a URL route to a function that determines what happens when a user reaches that route.
 This relationship is defined as follows:

 ```javascript
 'route' : 'mappedFunction'
 ```

-Let us now define our first router by extending `Backbone.Router`.
+Let's define our first router by extending `Backbone.Router`.
 For the purposes of this guide, we're going to continue pretending we're creating a complex todo application (something like personal organize/planner) that requires a complex TodoRouter.

-Note the inline comments in the code example below as they continue the rest of the lesson on routers.
+Note the inline comments in the code example below as they continue our lesson on routers.

 ```javascript
 var TodoRouter = Backbone.Router.extend({